abdulsalamIshaq/kayode.codes/content/posts/router.md

 ---
-title: "Writing In Markdown"
+title: "Router in php"
-description: "Markdown post content stress test.
-See how your post content is being styled with Tailwind CSS."
+description: "Simple router in php."
-date: 2019-05-23
+date: 2020-10-23
 ---
 Creating simple router in php